We offer a range of mediation services

 The flow chart below sets out further details as to how to the DMCC Disputes Centre can help you resolve workplace related issues.

 How do I make a Request for Workplace Mediation?

 An employee can raise a mediation request by sending the Request for Workplace Mediation Form to the DMCC Disputes Centre by creating a case through the DMCC Help Centre.
-A non-refundable filing fee of AED 220 plus VAT is required.
+A non-refundable filing fee of AED 205 excluding VAT plus Knowledge and Innovation fees.

 An employer can raise a mediation request through the DMCC member portal.
-Again, a non-refundable filing fee of AED 220 plus VAT is required.
+Again, a non-refundable filing fee of AED 205 excluding VAT plus Knowledge and Innovation fees is required.

 For further information about how to raise a workplace mediation request please contact the DMCC Disputes Centre at DMCC Help Centre.

 DMCC strongly encourages the use of the workplace mediation service.
 However, if a party wishes to take the matter directly to the Ministry of Labour (Labour Court) and does not wish to go through the mediation procedure, an employee or DMCC member company employer is of course free to do so.